-1 Y l ear 3 Years 5 1 Years 10 Years You would pay the following expenses on a \$1,000 investment, assuming a 5.0% annual return \$ 83 \$ 241 \$ 389 \$ 718
+1 Year 3 Years 5 Years 10 Years You would pay the following expenses on a \$1,000 investment, assuming a 5.0% annual return \$ 81.5 \$ 236.6 \$ 381.7 \$ 704.7

 The example and the expenses in the table above should not be considered a representation of our future expenses, and actual expenses may be greater or less than those shown.
 While the example assumes, as required by the SEC, a 5.0% annual return, our performance will vary and may result in a return greater or less than 5.0%.
-In addition, while the example assumes reinvestment of all dividends at net asset value, participants in our dividend reinvestment plan will receive a number of shares of our common stock, determined by dividing the total dollar amount of the dividend payable to a participant by (i) the market price per share of our common stock at the close of trading on the dividend payment date in the event that we use newly issued shares to satisfy the share requirements of the dividend reinvestment plan or (ii) the average purchase price of all shares of common stock purchased by the administrator of the dividend reinvestment plan in the event that shares are purchased in the open market to satisfy the share requirements of the dividend reinvestment plan, which may be at, above or below net asset value.
+In addition, while the example assumes reinvestment of all dividends at net asset value, participants in our dividend reinvestment plan will receive a number of shares of our common stock, determined by dividing the total dollar amount of the dividend payable to a participant by (i) the market price per share of our common stock at the close of trading on the dividend payment date in the event that we use newly issued shares to satisfy the share requirements of the dividend reinvestment plan or (ii) the average purchase price of all shares of common stock purchased by the administrator of the dividend reinvestment plan, which may be at, above or below net asset value.
 See "Dividend Reinvestment Plan" for additional information regarding our dividend reinvestment plan.